v-xchen-v/EloBench/README.md

 4. Elo Rating System
     - Initial Rating Assignment: Assign initial Elo ratings to all participating models.
     - Rating Update Mechanism: Algorithm to update Elo ratings based on match outcomes, ensuring fair and accurate reflection of performance.
-    - Rating Decay/Inflation Adjustments: Mechanisms to counteract rating inflation or decay over time.
+    - TODO: Rating Decay/Inflation Adjustments: Mechanisms to counteract rating inflation or decay over time.

 5. Matchmaking and Competitions
     - Model Matchmaking: System to pair models for competitions based on their current Elo ratings.